MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/client-classes/itsenvclass-interface.md

 ms.collection: M365-identity-device-management
 ---
 # ITSEnvClass Interface
-The `ITSEnvClass` automation interface, in System Center Configuration Manager, represents the operating system deployment task sequencing environment.
+The `ITSEnvClass` automation interface, in Configuration Manager, represents the operating system deployment task sequencing environment.
 This interface inherits from `IDispatch`.

 ## In This Section